New here? Start with the complete side hustle guide →

 How to Set Up Rich Pins

-Rich pins are worth enabling.
-They pull information directly from your website and display it on your pin — making your content look more complete and professional in search results.
+Rich pins are worth turning on.
+They pull information straight from your website and show it on your pin — making your content look more complete and professional in search.

-For bloggers, Article Rich Pins are the most relevant.
+For bloggers, Article Rich Pins are the ones that matter.
 They display your blog post title, description, and author name alongside the pin image.

 How to Enable Rich Pins